UKHomeOffice/lev/apps/ui/lev-help.md

 ## Reporting a problem with this website
 ### Initial report
-If there is a technical issue preventing you from using the website, HMPO users must raise an incident via the ITNow Service Desk, or via the HMPO Service Desk for those HMPO End Users who are using residual AdminIT.
+If there is a technical issue preventing you from using the website, HMPO users must raise an incident via the ITNow Service Desk.

 Non-HMPO users can raise a ticket with their own Service Desk support, who will contact the Home Office IT helpdesk.

-Non-government users should contact contact the Home Office IT helpdesk directly on 0845 000 0050 or by email at [ITnowServiceDesk@homeoffice.gov.uk](ITnowServiceDesk@homeoffice.gov.uk) to report problems.
+Non-government users should contact contact the Home Office IT helpdesk directly on 0845 000 0050 or by email at [ITnowServiceDesk@homeoffice.gov.uk](mailto:ITnowServiceDesk@homeoffice.gov.uk) to report problems.

 Triage will be performed by our level-2 support.
 All calls should be assigned